zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

  0240 00000000 00000000 00000000 00000000  ................
 ```

-Next step is finding differences in library objects.
-After run ```dtrace -G``` to first and second time I got changes in main library objects.
+The next step is finding differences in library objects.
+After running ```dtrace -G``` twice I get these changes in main library objects:

 ``` sh